BChow5/Assignment1/README.md

 6. Save the Config file to finish

 You're now ready to connect to your droplet using SSH!
-You can now connect to your droplet by using `ssh arch`
+You can now connect to your droplet by using `ssh arch`.
+This will depend on what you named your host in the previous steps.
 <br>

 ## References